JamesG3/Leetcode/AAA(Note for this repository).md

 ### Questions
 - 382 Linked List Random Node: what are the test cases like?
 Why sometimes the result is *Wrong* when i submit a right answer?
+- 435 Non-overlapping Intervals: When i test [\[1,2]() , [2,3]()] using Run Code, it pass with a result 0.
+However, when i click Submit Solution, the result is Wrong Answer, and it shows my result is 1, not 0.
+Is there someone knows whats wrong with the code or test case?

 ## ABOUT PYTHON
 ### Useful Tools